Thofa90/Natural-Language-Processing-with-Disaster-Tweets/README.md

 **Step 1: Import Libraries**

-All the necessary libraries to run this project on Python are stated below-
+**All the necessary libraries to run this project on Python are stated below-**

-import numpy as np  #for numerical operations import pandas as pd  # for data manipulation import random  # for shuffling the data import nltk import re  # for handling regular expressions
+import numpy as np  #for numerical operations import pandas as pd  #for data manipulation import random  #for shuffling the data import nltk import re  # or handling regular expressions

-from nltk.stem import WordNetLemmatizer  # for lemmatizing words from nltk.corpus import stopwords  # for stop word removal from nltk.tokenize import word_tokenize  # for tokenizing sentences into words nltk.download('punkt_tab')  # Downloads the 'punkt' tokenizer table used for tokenization of text into sentences or words
+from nltk.stem import WordNetLemmatizer  #for lemmatizing words from nltk.corpus import stopwords  #for stop word removal from nltk.tokenize import word_tokenize  #for tokenizing sentences into words nltk.download('punkt_tab')  #Downloads the 'punkt' tokenizer table used for tokenization of text into sentences or words

-Downloading necessary NLTK resources
+**Downloading necessary NLTK resources**

 nltk.download('stopwords')  # List of common stop words in English nltk.download('punkt')  # Pre-trained tokenizer models nltk.download('wordnet')  # WordNet lemmatizer dataset

-Libraries for text feature extraction and model training
+**Libraries for text feature extraction and model training**

 from sklearn.feature_extraction.text import TfidfVectorizer  # Convert text into numerical features (TF-IDF) from sklearn.feature_extraction.text import CountVectorizer  # Convert text into numerical features (Count Vectorizer)